We would like to acknowledge our committed and generous supporters, who have made a tremendous impact in supporting our students.

 Teagan Bewick has been awarded as this year’s recipient of the Ramsay Health Care Scholarship

-Edith Cowan University (ECU) is delighted to announce the 2015 recipients of the Dorothea Swift Nursing Scholarship, Jayden Gerrand and Shannon Walliss.
+Edith Cowan University is delighted to announce the 2017 recipient of the Bette Allison Memorial Scholarship, India Joyce.

 1st year Nursing student Bianca Meschiati is honoured to be named the first recipient of the prestigious scholarship.

 3rd Year Acting students Stephanie Somerville and Mitchell Bourke have won the 2017 Sally Burton Awards.

 McCusker Foundation generosity helps our WAAPA students to perform classical masterpieces